Zeppelin Development is recognized for over forty years on innovative mixed-use projects in Denver’s urban core neighborhoods.

 In 1984 Mickey Zeppelin moved his office to 1434 Blake Street, opening the City Spirit Café (1984-1999).
 City Spirit Cafe was not only a restaurant, but an architectural bookstore, as well.
 The opening of City Spirit Cafe opened four years before the Lower Downtown Historic District was formally established.

-Freight Residences will be completed in the Summer of 2015.
+Freight Residences was completed in 2016.
 This project is surrounded by the creative culture and arts focus that defines TAXI and the RiNo neighborhood.
 This new 48 unit community provides urban housing for families that have been overlooked by large institutional apartment projects.
 The architecture is shaped by Stephen Dynia Architects, providing a counterpoint to traditional apartment buildings.
 Skyline and mountain views from every unit provide a connection to the urban and natural surroundings.

 3455 ringsby court #100